Singapore is ranked among the safest countries globally, and general on-site security is recommended for film productions.

 You can apply for visas and find detailed information on Singapore’s official immigration website: Singapore Immigration & Checkpoints Authority.

-Film crew accreditation and film permits are combined in Singapore.
-Work permits and visas for skilled professionals are handled together, and crew members are listed in detail on the permit.
+Film crew accreditation and film permits are combined in Singapore through the FIVA (Foreign Individual Visitor Authorisation) process.
+Work permits and visas for skilled professionals are handled together, with crew listed in detail on the permit.
+Mandatory for all foreign crew members.

 Film permits are issued based on the project’s scale and location.
 Small-scale projects, such as B-roll filming, may not require a permit unless they involve public landmarks or spaces.
 For larger projects, especially those that require public space closures, permits must be obtained from local authorities.